South Jersey Workers’ Compensation Lawyers

 Workers’ compensation is offered to every non-exempt employee.
 The insurance plan is a no-fault system that does not judge the employee based on the part they may have played in their accident.
 Their injuries will still be covered, and the business can proceed as normal.

 The only exception is when the employee is not performing their job duties properly or violating local laws.
 Generally, someone who engaged in horseplay may not be covered.
 Sadly, some businesses will claim that their injured employees caused their own injuries and violated the regulations governing workers’ compensation insurance.
-Speak to a workers’ compensation lawyer for assistance when a claim has been denied or an employer has gone to great lengths to secure a denial.
+Speak to a South Jersey Workers’ Compensation lawyer for assistance when a claim has been denied or an employer has gone to great lengths to secure a denial.

 Which Benefits are Provided Through Workers’ Compensation Insurance?